NICMx/Jool/en/modprobe-nat64.md

 - Userspace Application Counterpart: [`--pool6`](usr-flags-pool6.html)
 - Default: -

-The RFC 6052 translation prefix.
+The RFC 6052 translation prefix of the Jool instance.
 It defines the IPv6 representation of the addresses of the IPv4 nodes.
 See the [NAT64 introduction](intro-xlat.html#stateful-nat64).

 If this is not present, Jool cannot translate.
-Therefore, you can use the default to pause translation, just like [`disabled`](#disabled).
+You can therefore use the default to pause translation, just like [`disabled`](#disabled).

-As per RFC 6052, the prefix length must be 32, 40, 48, 56, 64 or 96.
+The prefix length must be 32, 40, 48, 56, 64 or 96 as per RFC 6052.

 ### `pool4`